Untitled Blog.

 However, I still find the ability to "jail" processes such that they can only communicate through a VPN to be very useful; there are many practical applications.
 It's more ergonomic than wrangling virtual machines, more flexible and performant than messing with SOCKS proxies, and certainly less obtrusive than switching your entire machine to get routed through a VPN just so you can do some work using one.
 It can be a useful tool for using a VPN, so as long as you're not doing anything security critical with it.
 If you're doing some web scraping or bypassing region detection, it can be a fine solution.

 With all of that having been said, I am a bit bothered about the way this played out.
 I think that even if you're aware that the system has nscd installed and configured, it might not be obvious the consequences that this can have.
-Someone once created an issue for the nscd issue in NixOS, but it was mostly concluded that there was no particular problem with the approach of using nscd; as far as I could see, nobody raised this particular issue.
-I do agree that nscd a more elegant solution for the NSS module problem than many of the alternatives, but I wonder if what I just ran into presents a decent case against this approach and for the less elegant approach with global state.
-Is it possible nobody realized this consequence?
+Someone once created an issue for “properly” providing NSS modules in NixOS, but it was mostly concluded that there was no particular problem with the approach of using nscd, whereas there are problems with providing NSS modules globally; that said, though, as far as I could see, nobody raised this particular issue.
+I do agree that nscd is a more elegant solution for the NSS module problem than many of the alternatives, but I may have stumbled across a fairly good argument against this approach that hadn't been factored in before.

 With that said, I'm happy enough with my workaround, so I'm considering this case closed for me personally.